Chart Color Schemes

 West Moonah's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-West Moonah residents show relatively positive health outcomes, with common conditions seen across both young and old age groups.
-Private health cover stands at approximately 47%, lower than the national average of 55.3%.
+West Moonah residents have a relatively positive health status, with common conditions seen across both young and old age cohorts.
+Private health cover is low at approximately 47%, compared to the national average of 55.3%.

-Mental health issues affect 10.8% and arthritis affects 7.4% of residents.
-70.5% report no medical ailments, higher than Greater Hobart's 63.7%.
-The area has 15.3% aged 65 and over (678 people), lower than Greater Hobart's 18.7%.
-Health outcomes among seniors are above average, mirroring the general population's health profile.
+Mental health issues affect 10.8% of residents, while arthritis impacts 7.4%.
+About 70.5% report no medical ailments, higher than Greater Hobart's 63.7%.
+The area has 15.3% of residents aged 65 and over (679 people), lower than Greater Hobart's 18.7%.
+Health outcomes among seniors are above average, similar to the general population's health profile.

 Frequently Asked Questions - Health